 Therapeutic boarding schools help children develop new coping strategies

-It is the goal of Asheville Academy for Girls to help anger management in children overcome their issues and return to their families.
+It is the goal of Asheville Academy to help anger management in children overcome their issues and return to their families.
 Time in our program offers families much needed respite while providing the child with 24-hour care that validates how the child feels while teaching new ways to manage those feelings.
 AAG can help handle anger management in children by teaching new coping strategies, how to identify triggers and ways to communicate feelings rather than acting out.

 Parents can help with anger management in children